Wondering what it’s like to be a life coach? This is for you!

-I don’t know if your business will work out for you, that’s true.
+I don’t know if your life coaching business will work out for you, that’s true.

-But I do know you are a caring person with ambition, and therefore even if the worst happens and you can’t pursue coaching as a profession, you’ll figure out a way to support yourself and you’ll be okay.
+But I do know you are a caring person with ambition, and therefore even if the worst happens and you can’t pursue coaching as a full-time profession, or you don’t become a life coach in the end, you’ll still figure out a way to support yourself and you’ll be okay.

-But when I sat down and did my crash and burn exercise (here’s how to do it if you want to do one), I quickly figured out that I would be okay.
+But when I sat down and did my crash and burn exercise to help address my fears (here’s how to do it if you want to do one), I quickly figured out that I would be okay.

 I had options, I most likely wasn’t going to end up homeless.
-Most importantly, I realized would regret not trying to do this thing that I loved, and fear was not a good enough reason not to try.
+Most importantly, I realized would regret not trying to do this thing that I loved, and fear was not a good enough reason not to try to become a coach.

 I only wish I had tried to do it a little sooner.